SouthGreenPlatform/genoring/README.md

   - "offline": only enabled when the site is offline.
   Without specific profiles, the service is always loaded (if the module is enabled).
+  Note: The "services" directory may contain a "alt" subdirectory with alternative services that can be used to replace the default ones.
+An "alt.yml" file contains alternative settings managed by GenoRing.
 - "volumes": a set of YAML files corresponding to named volumes shared accross dockers.
 These are not to be confused with volumes that can be defined in the services above.
 A module service can mount a shared volume in its "volumes"